What is the Difference Between a Travel Stroller and Full Size Stroller?

 What Is a Full-Size Stroller?

-A full-size stroller is designed to be your baby’s primary travel system - something you use every day, everywhere.
+A full-size stroller is made for a baby’s primary travel system - something you use every day, everywhere.
 These strollers have sturdy frames, large seats, strong suspension systems, and wheels designed for versatility.
 A full-size stroller like the Loopie Hop is built to take on daily streets, uneven pavements, parks, neighbourhood sidewalks, and longer outdoor walks while keeping your baby secure and comfortable.

 Full-size strollers typically offer: